 To give you an idea of what to expect before, during and after receiving a tooth implant, we have outlined the possible processes below.

-Single or several teeth
+Single implants or several teeth

 Single or multiple teeth implants are usually done in 2 stages separated by 3-4 months, but can also be immediate when appropriate.
-This is different to when full dental implants are considered, that can often be done as an immediate procedure.
+This is different to when full dental implants are considered, which can often be done as an immediate procedure.

 The course of treatment outlined below for a single tooth implant or multiple teeth implants to replace a missing segment of teeth, is one of several options available to you – your dentist will advise you on the best solution for you.